jamf/NoMADLogin-AD/README.md

 * Customize the login screen with your own art and background
 * Display a EULA for users to accept on login
 * Create a keychain item for NoMAD

+## What's new in 1.2.1
+* KeychainAdd mechanism also adds a `LastUser` value to the NoMAD preferences.
+This allows NoMAD to login on first launch. (#89)
+* EULA mechanism should only run when expect now. (#108)
+* authchanger updated to prevent garbage being entered into authorizationdb. (#109)

 ## What's new in 1.2.0
 * Support for more than one managed domain (#97)